 - Compact tool kit for quick on-site fixes

-Framing and color notes:
+Framing and colour notes:

 WB around 3600–4000K helps preserve warm spotlights while blue sky remains pleasing; long exposures reveal texture on lattice and metal.
 October nights often offer calmer air; December nights may bring haze; January nights stay cold but skies clear after moonset.
-A nod to distant trips like maldives can influence color balance, encouraging warm tones during late-evening captures.
+A nod to distant trips like Maldives can influence colour balance, encouraging warm tones during late-evening captures.
 Atmosphere shifts also mean atoms scatter light differently, which can subtly affect perceived glow.

 Workflow and mindset: